 The property is only mentioned once in the July 13, 1957 edition of the Cleveland Call & Post.
 Local tract records kept by local historians do not mention that the property was ever owned by the Johnsons.
-Despite the absence of the Johnson’s from tract records, the Call & Post reports the property was purchased through Akron real estate agent Ed Griner.
+Despite the absence of the Johnsons from tract records, the Call & Post reports the property was purchased through Akron real estate agent Ed Griner.
 The property was comprised of lodges all furnished with electricity, and three inland lakes fed by spring water.
 The Johnsons planned to develop the property with $250,000, equivalent to about $2,400,000 in 2021.
-The Johnsons intended to operate the estate as a summer camp for underprivileged Black youth.
-Months after the purchase of the property the Stonibrook was a target of arson July 1, 1957.
+They intended to operate the estate as a summer camp for underprivileged Black youth.
+Months after the purchase of the property the Stonibrook was a target of arson on July 1, 1957.
 Call & Post reported the fire as a hate crime.
-Nearby, Cuyahoga Falls, nicknamed “Caucasian Falls” was a known sundown town.
+Nearby, Cuyahoga Falls, nicknamed “Caucasian Falls,” was a known sundown town.
 An oral history collected by the Cuyahoga Valley National Park reports that the Ku Klux Klan had an office located on off Northampton Road.
 Although the involvement of the Ku Klux Klan is unconfirmed, there is a pervasive history of hate crimes in the area which must be considered.

 - Loewen, James W. Sundown Towns: A Hidden Dimension of American Racism.
 New York: Touchstone Press, 2005.

 - Williams, Bob.
 “Mystery Fire Razes Negro Resort: Set Hate Blaze Damage At $30,000; Owner To Rebuild.”
 Call & Post.
 July 13, 1957.